sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/vector_calculus/vector_calc_change.rst

     sage: f = E.scalar_field(x^2+y^2 - z^2, name='f')

-Note that since the Cartesian coordinates are the default ones, we did not specify them in the above definition.
+Note that since the Cartesian coordinates are the default ones, we have not specified them in the above definition.
 Thanks to the known coordinate transformations, the expression of :math:`f` in terms of other coordinates is automatically computed: